-Hailee Steinfeld Talks Handling Heartbreak And Her "Liberating" New Music
+Hailee Steinfeld Talks Dealing With Heartbreak And "Liberating" New Music

 After releasing her brand-new EP Half Written Story, Hailee Steinfeld is sharing how she's processed her feelings through her music!
 Find out what she said about it!

 Hailee Steinfeld is being candid when it comes to the emotions behind her new music!
 In an exclusive interview with Entertainment Tonight's Katie Krause, the singer and actress sat down to talk about the emotional journey involved in writing her new EP, Half Written Story.

 Steinfeld talks about how writing her EP was an emotional journey

 Steinfeld said that the release of Half Written Story was "equally as terrifying as it is sort of, you know, exciting and liberating," explaining that when she wrote the album, she acknowledged her feelings as they surfaced.
 And as she shared, her emotions would shift day by day throughout the writing process!

 "These records were written over the course of a time where one day, I was really angry and frustrated, and the next day, I was feeling so alone and isolated and introverted, and the next is, like, a little bit more empowered and little bit more confident and sort of starting to gain, you know, myself back," she told Krause.
 "I just love that I was able to accomplish all of those emotions that I was going through in a small body of work."

 Steinfeld shares her thoughts on romance: "every love is different"

 Steinfeld said that she's learned lots when it comes to being in relationships after going through heartbreak.
 "Every love is different.
 Every relationship is different and sometimes a person is a certain way in a relationship versus outside of that relationship," she explained.
 "And sometimes you get to know both sides of that person."